ISE-hangout-banner

 List of Hangouts and Lessons:

 The solar system is littered with Ice.
-The bulk of this material orbits quietly in the outer Solar System, but sometimes, something disturbs the ice and the come plunging in toward the Sun.
+The bulk of this material orbits quietly in the outer Solar System, but sometimes, something disturbs the ice and then comes plunging in toward the Sun.
 In this Hangout, we discuss comets, how we explore them, and how they brought water to worlds like Earth.
 Streamed live on 14 Jan 2015 ‘Chasing Comets’ touched base on the topic.

 ISE Community: